JefeLitman/VideoDataGenerator/README.md

 `from DatasetsLoader import VideoDataGenerator`

 ### Dependecies
-This file have only two dependecies, the opencv library (Only use imread, cvtColor and resize) and the numpy library.
+This file have only three dependecies, the opencv library (Only use imread, cvtColor and resize), numpy library and pandas.
 It doesn't matter the version so relax and install whatever you want ;)

 ### Dataset Structure